xiahualiu/docker-web/README.md

 There are different firewall applications for Linux distributions such as `iptables` and `ufw`, etc. Make sure the new firewall rules are persist, otherwise you will lose them after a reboot, for `iptables` you will need `iptables-persistent`.

+Most cloud providers, such as Google Cloud Platform, AWS, Oracle Cloud, have extra firewall settings which are often part of the cloud **"Virtual Networks"** configuration.
+You should also change the firewall settings there to enable these ports.

 ## Folder Structure

 * `blog` folder contains the the zola blog site.